muri11as/Tails-and-TUF/Metadata production/README.md

 There are two ways of creating metadata for TUF included in these instructions.
 The first way is automatically, the second is manually.

-TO RUN ALL SCRIPTS TO CREATE NEW METADATA AUTOMATICALLY:
+TO RUN ALL SCRIPTS TO CREATE NEW METADATA AUTOMATICALLY

 **WARNING** ALL CONFIGURATION FILES ARE DESIGNED WITH VARIABLE=YOURINPUT, DO NOT CHANGE FORMAT!!

 	1. Download all files into a folder of your choosing